fractal6/fractal6.go/docs/activity-heatmap.md

 (increment, else create with `count=1`) in a single Dgraph transaction, so concurrent events cannot race.

-It hangs off the tension event pipeline: `ProcessEvent` fires `leaveTrace` as a goroutine, which bumps node timestamps and calls `trackActivity`.
+It hangs off the tension event pipeline: `ApplyEvent` fires `leaveTrace` as a goroutine, which bumps node timestamps and calls `trackActivity`.
 The counter is only bumped for events in `graph/activity.go::trackedEvents` — the noise filter and single source of truth.
 Two upserts follow, one for the user and one for the org.